-The Council has prepared an Integrated Assessment Scoping Report (August 2019) that sets the framework for assessing all documents in the Local Plan, covering the requirements of SA/SEA and Health Impact Assessment.
-The baseline information gathered during the preparation of the Scoping Report will be reviewed and kept up to date on an annual basis, informed by the Annual Monitoring Report.
-The Council has consulted statutory bodies and has produced an update to the Scoping Report (November 2019) in light of comments received.
+The Council prepared an Integrated Assessment Scoping Report (August 2019) that sets the framework for assessing all documents in the Development Plan, covering the requirements of SA/SEA and Health Impact Assessment.
+The baseline information gathered during the preparation of the Scoping Report will be reviewed and kept up to date on an annual basis, through the Annual Monitoring Report.
+The Council consulted statutory bodies and has produced an update to the Scoping Report (November 2019) in light of comments received.
+The Scoping Report then went on to inform the Integrated Assessment of the Issues and Options Draft in 2020.

-The Conservation of Habitats and Species Regulations 2010 set out the requirement for assessment of plans or projects affecting the internationally important Natura 2000 sites.
-The Habitats Regulations Assessment (HRA) is an assessment of the potential effects of a proposed plan or project, which is not necessary for the management of the site, but which is likely to have a significant effect on one or more Natura 2000 sites, in view of the site's conservation objectives.
+The Conservation of Habitats and Species Regulations 2010 set out the requirement for assessment of plans or projects affecting the internationally important Natura 2000 sites4.
+The Habitats Regulations Assessment (HRA) is an assessment of whether proposed plans or projects are likely to have significant effects on the site's conservation objectives.
 The Council will assess each of its Local Plan documents to determine whether any of these documents (alone or in combination with other plans) would have significant adverse effects on any Natura 2000 sites in or close to the authority boundaries.
 This process will run alongside the Sustainability Appraisal process as far as possible.

-&lt;sup>1 Note that these processes are combined into one assessment.
+3 Note that these processes are combined into one assessment.